hadi-alnehlawi/Securrency/README.md

 $ kubectl get pods
 ```

-check the applicaiton by logging to the HTTPs site:
+Check the applicaiton by logging to the HTTPs site:
 **https://gopeople.com/**

 #### Clean up ####